rosnovsky/rosnovskyus/src/content/blog/tech-podcasts-in-2019.md

 [![](30-top-tech-podcasts-in-2019/codepen-radio.png)](https://blog.codepen.io/radio/)

-CodePen is an awesome tool to quickly prototype a feature, showcase some code, do an excersice or collaborate on a project.
+CodePen is an awesome tool to quickly prototype a feature, showcase some code, do an exercise or collaborate on a project.
 They run an insightful podcast about, well, running a web software business.

 <small>CodePen Radio [iTunes](https://itunes.apple.com/us/podcast/codepen-radio/id824437159) | CodePen Radio [RSS](https://blog.codepen.io/feed/podcast/)</small>